By Andrew Crane

 He’d hoped to go inside, but on the drive up, he learned that the facility had shut down again.
 Someone within the facility had tested positive, and, only days after opening up to visitors, they had to shut back down.
 Martin couldn’t enter the building for another 28 days.
 There he stood in the parking lot, waiting for his mom to pick out his face through the window.
 They locked eyes, and she smiled and waved.

-Andrew is a junior magazine journalism major at Syracuse University’s Newhouse School of Public Communications.
+Andrew Crane is a junior magazine journalism major at Syracuse University’s Newhouse School of Public Communications.
 He’s a sportswriter at The Daily Orange, where he was sports editor during the fall semester.